 In DSQL, the statement always returns the set, even if the operation has no effect on any record.
-Hence, at this stage of implementation, the potential exists to return an "empty" set.
+Hence, at this stage of implementation, the potential exists to return a set that is all nulls.
 (This may be changed in future.)